-- 5.1 Enforcement covers a wide range of actions from giving advice through to prosecution and closure of premises.
-The council recognises that it is good practice for enforcement activity to be intelligence-led and proportionate. - 5.2 In common with other local authorities, the council as the licensing authority does not routinely monitor all licensed premises for compliance with specific licensing conditions.
-This would be unnecessary as most premises conduct their business in a responsible way, keeping to the conditions of their licence. - 5.3 Thus, the council's enforcement action needs to be targeted.
-Decisions about which premises to investigate will be: - reactive based on a specific complaints or resulting from intelligence from partners that strongly suggests a breach of the licence has occurred/is on-going and/or - proactive this may take the form of one-off or periodic follow-ups based on previous complaints.
+5.1 Enforcement covers a wide range of actions from giving advice through to prosecution and closure of premises.
+The council recognises that it is good practice for enforcement activity to be intelligence-led, evidence-based and proportionate.

+5.2 In common with other local authorities, the council as the licensing authority does not routinely monitor all licensed premises for compliance with specific licensing conditions.
+This would be unnecessary as most premises conduct their business in a responsible way, keeping to the conditions of their licence.

+5.3 Thus, the council's enforcement action needs to be targeted.
+Decisions about which premises to investigate will be:

+Comment [RO3]: This wording has been used but additional wording added to aid clarity.

+- reactive based on a specific complaints or resulting from intelligence from partners that strongly suggests a breach of the licence has occurred/is on-going and/or - proactive this may take the form of one-off or periodic followups based on previous complaints.